 Phase 2 construction consists of tollroad improvements from FM 396 / Anzalduas Highway to US 281 / Military Highway which constitute 365 Toll Segments 1 & 2 of the project in a 2+2 configuration (2 lanes each way).
 Phase 2 funding consists of a Toll Equity Grant comprised primarily of TxDOT reimbursement payments, VRF bond proceeds, SIB Loan proceeds, and future toll revenue bond proceeds.
 Phase 3 construction consists of additional tollroad improvements from FM 1016 / Conway Ave to FM 396 / Anzalduas Highway for 365 Toll Segment 4 of the project which as of this Annual Project Report is assumed to be built as toll viability increases within that segment as destinations come online to warrant developing this section of tollroad.
 Phase 4 construction (to be later undertaken by the HCRMA) would consist of the ultimate 3+3 configuration in addition to elements deferred in the value engineering such as select frontage roads areas and certain grade separations.

-3.1 365 Toll: Review of 2018 Activities
+3.1 365 Toll: Review of 2019 Activities

-- Phase 1 365 Segment 3 (US 281 / BSIF Connector Project) construction commenced 02/2016 and it is currently awaiting final acceptance letter form TxDOT which is anticipated 12/2018; - Phase 2 365 Toll (Segment 1 & 2) has 96% ROW acquired out on 163 parcels with the remainder slated to be acquired by January 2019; - Phase 2 365 Toll (Segment 1 & 2) PS&E (100% complete) and SLOA was obtained 10/02/2017 which initiated the letting process on 10/04/2017 culminating in the 11/10/2017 bid opening where the Apparent Low Bid was announced as Johnson Bros Corp., a Southland Company with a low bid of \$202,548,591.57.
-As of 11/2018, the project is undergoing Value Engineering Change Proposal (VECP) negotiations to bring the project within budget and take the project to the toll revenue bond market; and - Expended \$1,595,473 through October 2018 with the following breakout: advanced planning (\$17,682), design (\$38,847), ROW/acquisition (\$688,274), construction (\$464,721), and general / administrative / management / staffing (\$385,949).
+- Phase 2 365 Toll (Segment 1 & 2) has 96% ROW acquired out on 163 parcels with the remainder slated to be acquired by March 2020; - Phase 2 365 Toll (Segment 1 & 2) PS&E (100% complete) and SLOA was obtained 10/02/2017 which initiated the letting process on 10/04/2017 culminating in the 11/10/2017 bid opening where the Apparent Low Bid was announced as Johnson Bros Corp., a Southland Company with a low bid of \$202,548,591.57.
+After instituting and evaluating Value Engineering Change Proposals (VECP) those negotiations were insufficient to bring the project within budget; - As a result, the HCRMA terminated the contract and examined other alternatives to deliver the project which include re-scoping the plans in addition to other alternatives afforded by current low interest rates; and - Expended \$494,408 through October 2019 with the following breakout: advanced planning (\$3,763), design (\$0), ROW/acquisition (\$242,808), construction (\$0), and general / administrative / management / staffing (\$247,837).